naftalyava/naftalyava.github.io/_posts/2022-06-10-network-booting-using-ipxe-with-dhcp-proxy.md

 1. Install dnsmasq:
     > sudo apt-get install dnsmasq

-2. Get ipxe from https://ipxe.org/download , you can get the source code and compiler yourself or download precompiled binaries.
+2. Get ipxe from https://ipxe.org/download, you can get the source code and compile yourself or just download the precompiled binaries.
 You can also download all the files needed from link at the end of this post.
 The file you will need from this step is ipxe.efi, it needs to be placed in the root folder of your tftp server.

 3. Download Ubuntu Live 22.04 ISO, from www.ubuntu.com and from the iso image retrieve /casper/initrd and /casper/vmlinuz files.
 Create folder "casper" at the root folder of your tftp server, and copy both of these files there.